For the burger:

 Try different flavours and different versions:

-Add smokey bbq sauce and smoked cheese for a change.
+Add smokey bbq sauce or smoked paprika and smoked cheese for a change.
 Add a little fresh mint on top of the burger.

 Substitute pork steak or lamb or slices of roast beef or slices of roast chicken for the burger